This video is an excerpt from an interview conducted at the Monfort Institute, University of Northern Colorado, 2010.

-- These CEOs were not what you would call “mahogany row” leaders – they did not sit in their offices and delegate via memos.
+- CEOs in our study were not what you would call “mahogany row” leaders – they did not sit in their offices and delegate via memos.

-- These CEOs were very hands-on, yet they were not micro-managers – they were involved in the key aspects of setting the direction and following up, and making sure that people had they needed to do their work and achieve the vision.
+- These CEOs were very hands-on, yet they were not micro-managers – they were involved in setting the direction, following up, and ensuring that people had what they needed to do their work and achieve the vision.

 - They also spent time coaching the next generation of leaders, working with their leaders to enable them and help get them engaged in leading the journey.

-- These CEOs had a systematic way to do MBWA – they scheduled their walkarounds, and they asked questions like do you have the tools to do the job, is there anything I can do for you, and they also gave them reinforcement.
+- These CEOs had a systematic way of doing Management by Walking Around (MBWA) – they scheduled their walkarounds and asked questions like do you have the tools to do the job, is there anything I can do for you, they also gave them reinforcement.

-- They also spent time listening to other stakeholders, including customers – in one organization, the senior executives actually were scheduled to spend time listening to the customer care line.
+- They also spent time listening to other stakeholders, including customers – in one organization, the senior executives were scheduled to listen to the customer care line.

 The concepts presented in the video are from my CEO Leading Transformation research.
 For more on these concepts, check out the two papers that describe and discuss all the concepts included in the leadership framework.